chiragbang/novella/README.md

-Novella is a Fashion Brand Website in building stage using NextJS.
+Novella is a Fashion Brand Website in development stage using NextJS.